 - Know your emergency numbers.
 Have them saved on your phone (with a symbol or number in front so they appear first in your contacts) and on a piece of paper in case your phone runs out of juice.

 - With that in mind, make sure that your phone always has a good amount of battery charge.

 Solo travel is great in Cartagena; there are plenty of places where you can meet other travellers, from cafes and bars, to the very social (and very good) hostels and guesthouses that are dotted around this city.
 You should be totally fine as long as you make sure that you explore the city sensibly, be kind to yourself, and don’t go off grid.

 Cartagena is an awesome destination for solo female travellers.
 With good accommodation, other people to meet, plenty of places to socialise and explore, the city has a friendly, welcoming vibe.

-However, it is not always 100% safe for women travelling by themselves.
+However, it is not always 100% safe for women to travel by themselves.
 Sometimes there can be some hassle, places you shouldn’t go wandering by yourself, and some other issues you should know about to keep yourself safe; so here are the best tips for solo female travellers in Cartagena.

-- Book yourself into a hostel.
+- Book yourself into a popular hostel.
 There are a great many hostels in Cartagena to choose from, some of which are perfect for solo female travellers.
-Not only will these boast dorms that are just for women, but they often have a good social scene as well.
-This means you can easily break the ice over a game of beer pong, or while on a bar crawl.

 - Try out a class or other group activity.
 From dance classes and yoga to cooking classes, there are a lot of different activities on offer in Cartagena that you can get involved with and make for a great way to meet like-minded people.